 General DHS information

-The DHS Office of Community Relations offers trainings to individuals or groups interested in learning more about the general services DHS provides.
+The Department of Human Services offers trainings to individuals or groups interested in learning more about the general services DHS provides.
 For more information on these trainings, please contact: Samantha Murphy, 412-350-2441, firstname.lastname@example.org

 Offered through the DHS Office of Community Services, this training program is designed for persons who work directly with individuals and families.